matteo-hertel/blog-source-service/Readme.md

 GitHub has webhooks that allows any  change made to a repository to be notified to a remote endpoint, so what if the endpoint is froma  serverless application that parses the update, and store (CRUD) the content into a DB ready to be serverd? that's what I'm aiming for!

 ### Lifecycle
-After any PR is merged GitHub will send the payload to a remote endpoint, each file must follow a Jekyll style header in order to enrich the content with anything that a blog post might need
+After any PR is merged GitHub will send the payload to a remote endpoint, each file must follow a Jekyll style header in order to enrich the content with anything that a blog post might need, the content and metadata it's then stored into a DynamoDB database ready to be served.
+Any update to the files will be process and the content in the DB updated, I don't have a plan to support delete yet, I'll think of something once everything it's up an running.